 Most clients experience significant improvement while undergoing the first three treatments, and improvements often continue for several weeks.
 In some cases, improvements can be seen up to three to four months following therapy.

 What to Expect After Treatment?

 Many clients experience a decrease or complete absence of pain immediately after treatment.
-In some cases, patients may experience minor discomfort for a few days.
+In some cases, clients may experience minor discomfort for a few days.
 Shockwave purposefully creates an inflammatory response in the injured tissue so pain can be normal and your body’s way of healing itself and regenerating the targeted tissue.
-Patients should therefore not interrupt this response by using ice or take anti-inflammatories after the treatment.
+Clients should therefore not interrupt this response by using ice or take anti-inflammatories after the treatment.

 Beneficial effects are often experienced after only 1 or 2 treatments and there is no downtime.
-Your physiotherapist will instruct you on activity modification and specific exercises to augment the treatment.
+Your Physiotherapist will instruct you on activity modification and specific exercises to augment the treatment.